Cluster Visibility and Authorization

 Select available clusters when you create a workspace

-Log in to KubeSphere with an account that has the permission to create a workspace, such as
+Log in to KubeSphere with a user that has the permission to create a workspace, such as

-Click Platform in the top-left corner and select Access Control.
+Click Platform in the upper-left corner and select Access Control.
 In Workspaces from the navigation bar, click Create.

 Provide the basic information for the workspace and click Next.

-On the Select Clusters page, you can see a list of available clusters.
-Check the cluster that you want to allocate to the workspace and click Create.
+On the Cluster Settings page, you can see a list of available clusters.
+Select the clusters that you want to allocate to the workspace and click Create.

 After the workspace is created, workspace members with necessary permissions can create resources that run on the associated cluster.